 In order to achieve this, we are indeed, changing the political culture, and doing so on the political stage.
 If politics is the art of the possible, then a political artist can help make things possible.
 Here is the context of a cause,and a setting for its significance.

 But for some today, and for some time, what we can see and say, is there is a culture shock.
 Forces are rejecting the cultural norms of liberal societies.
 There are indeed cultural influences that are themselves, hostile to our popular culture.
 But we cannot successfully combat that which is not understood.
 We shall though, here, go beyond multiculturalism, and way beyond moral and cultural relativism.
 We can defeat the extremism, overcoming cynicism, racism, antisemitism, with an effort for humanitarianism, combining pragmatism, realism, idealism.

 Whether creative thinking, or creative writing, with cultural politics, and cultural diplomacy, working cross-party, to cross divides, here is our statement of purpose.
 The aim is to be entertaining and enlightening.
 To feature the personalities and the individuals, all those who’re rightly celebrated.
 To advance the policies and the ideas, about which we’re rightly concerned.
 This is The Arts and Humanity’s Cause.
 It is a cause for celebration, and a cause for concern.
 It is a cultural prospectus, for a radical proposition.
 It is a rallying cry, for releasing freedom of expression.
 It is the reasonable hope for humankind, that we be responsible as human beings.
-It is learning the art of humanitarianism, and for cultivating better quality of life.
+It is cultivating a better quality of life, and advancing the human condition.
+It is learning the art of humanitarianism.
 In doing so, this is what we are working towards, this, the arts and humanity’s decree.

 Give an honourable mention, to the best of human intentions, enrol in The Arts and Humanity’s Cause, and extend the Honour Roll!